Friday, October 4, 2019

 Dr Bessel Van Der Kolk: "Things can go seriously wrong when mothers are unable to tune in to their baby's physical reality.
 If a mother cannot meet her baby's impulses and needs, 'the baby learns to become the mother's idea of what the baby is.'
 Having to discount its inner sensations, and trying to adjust to its caregiver's needs, means the child perceives that 'something is wrong' with the way it is.
 Children who lack physical attunement are vulnerable to shutting down the direct feedback from their bodies, the seat of pleasure, purpose, and direction."

-When the child and mother's connection is broken at six weeks of age, the child goes through serious psychological trauma from this broken connection.
+When the child and mother's connection is broken at an early age, say six weeks of age, the child goes through serious psychological trauma from this broken connection.
 The adoptive mother saved the child from annihilation.
 The child bonds with the adoptive mother as her being the source of survival and safety from the trauma.
 The adoptive mother then becomes an implicit saviour of the child's psychological disconnection.
 The child goes through life (implicitly) hanging on to this connection.
 When the adoptive mother dies, the child goes through the trauma again, and has great difficulty in letting go, even after death, because this safety bond is so strong.
 It is explicitly gone.

 Understanding biological symbiosis is important.
 When the child is taken from the mother at an early age the connection of biological symbiosis is cut.
 This leaves an implicit loss for both mother and child and manifests within the body and psyche as a blueprint of loss.
 It becomes implicit for the child as the child has no explicit memory at that early stage of life.